wbthomason/pdf-scribe.nvim/README.md

 ## Installation

-Use your preferred Neovim package manager.
+Once you have the dependencies installed, use your preferred Neovim package manager.
 With [`vim-packager`](https://github.com/kristijanhusak/vim-packager), this looks like:
 ```vim
 call packager#add('wbthomason/pdf-scribe.nvim')